 Getting this close to moving lava allowed Grunewald to get images like the one above.
 Dig it?
 You'll also probably love his images of the Aurora Borealis.

 Climbing by night

 Ray Demski has been climbing and shooting photos of it for most of his life.
-His status as one of the world's best climbing photographers gives him the opportunity to pull off complicated shoots like Norwegian Ice — where he hauled a significant amount of lighting equipment onto a wall to create an image otherwise impossible at night.
+His status as one of the world's best climbing photographers gives him the opportunity to pull off complicated shoots like Norwegian Ice – where he hauled a not insignificant amount of lighting onto a wall to create an image otherwise impossible at night.

 Hanging out in France

-Mercier placed second in the Red Bull White Cliffs contest this year in Dover, England.
-His practice hanging out with Buisse certainly paid off.
+Mercier placed second in the Red Bull White Cliffs contest this year in Dover, England, meaning his practice was put to good use.

 Love this stuff?
-Check out the world's most unlikely places to climb below.
+Check out the world's most unlikely places to climb!